Acaisoft/acai-ui/README.md

 # acaiLoader

 To run the loader, simply add 'acaiLoader' module to you main module.
+Then, you are able to use acaiLoaderService.

 Functionality:

--showLoader(promise): as a parameter of a function use promise.
+-acaiLoaderService.showLoader(promise): as a parameter of a function use promise.
 Whenever the promise will be resolved, the loader will hide.